Jonathan Meades: Personal life

 During his time at RADA, he became friends with the painter Duggie Fields, whose flatmate was the former Pink Floyd singer, songwriter and guitarist Syd Barrett.
-He was also friendly with Aubrey "Po" Powell, co-founder of the graphic design company Hipgnosis, most famous for its Pink Floyd album covers.
+He was also friendly with Aubrey "Po" Powell, co-founder of the graphic design company Hipgnosis, most famous for their Pink Floyd album covers.
 He has described himself as "a hanger-on to the hangers-on" around the band and has admitted to taking LSD three times, describing it as "the only remotely interesting drug".

 Meades was called "the best amateur chef in the world" by Marco Pierre White.
 He taught himself to cook as a young man using Mastering the Art of French Cooking (1961, 1970), by Simone Beck, Louisette Bertholle and Julia Child.

 He is a football fan and supports Southampton F.C.

 He has been a member of Soho's Groucho and Academy clubs.

 He won the first ever episode of the BBC's Celebrity Mastermind, broadcast in December 2002.
 His specialist subject was English Architecture, 1850–2002.

 In the autumn of 2016, he was rushed to hospital and underwent five hours of cardiac surgery.
 Earlier in the year he had suffered from pleurisy and an embolism.